composer/composer/doc/04-schema.md

 all be specific to certain projects, and they will need to provide an installer capable of installing packages of that type.

-Out of the box, composer supports three types:
+Out of the box, composer supports four types:

 - **library:** This is the default.
 It will simply copy the files to `vendor`.
 - **project:** This denotes a project rather than a library.
 For example